Lab 4 - IR generation

 written to or read from (and nullptr

-must be returned by visit
+must be returned by visit).

 Do not forget to test your implementation using tests with

-, and tests returning either a value or
+and without else, and tests returning either a value or

 nothing.